-GAP [GAP] is a Computer Algebra system, well-known for its contributions, in particular, in the area of Computational Group Theory.
-Kenzo [DRSS99] is a more specific system, developed by Sergeraert to implement his ideas on Constructive Algebraic Topology [RS02].
-One topic where Group Theory and Algebraic Topology meet is the definition and calculation of (co)homology of groups.
-Any textbook on this subject (Brown's book [Bro82] being a good example) stresses this fact: the easier way to define the homology of a group G is identifying it with the homology of a canonical topological space associated with G, usually denoted by K(G, 1).
-This is also quite common that Algebraic Topology appears only in this first, definitional, step.
-Textbooks continue often with a more algebraic flavour, usually based on the resolution notion.
-One of the reasons for this distance from Algebraic Topology could be that, traditionally, this discipline has been considered far from the explicit computations needed (and looked for) when dealing with homology of groups.
-Nevertheless, the Kenzo system changed dramatically this view in last years.
-Now, one can deal on a computer with complex simplicial spaces, applying high level constructors (as fibrations, loop spaces, classifying spaces, and so on), and finally ask for some of their homology groups.
+The GAP [1] computer algebra system is well-known for its contributions to Computational Group Theory.
+Kenzo [5] is a more specific system, developed by Sergeraert to implement his ideas on Constructive Algebraic Topology [13].
+One area where Group Theory and Algebraic Topology meet is in the definition and calculation of the (co)homology of groups.
+Any textbook on the subject (such as Brown's book [4]) stresses this fact: the natural way to define the homology of a group G is to identify it with the homology of a canonical topological space K(G,1) associated with G. It is quite